 WHAT IS A COMMUNITY OF PRACTICE?

 A community of practice is an informal or organized learning community or virtual space in which members engage mutually in a common endeavor.
-The Rural PREP community of practice brings together rural health professions educators, researchers and students who seek to improve rural primary care training and service delivery.Read More
+The Rural PREP community of practice has brought together rural health professions educators, researchers and students who seek to improve rural primary care training and service delivery.Read More

 WHAT WE DO